 Asynchronous communications typically incur a delay between when the sender initiates the message and when the recipient responds.
 The length of this delay depends on the communication medium.
 A similar example based on physical mail would likely take even longer in transit.
 The two parties of an asynchronous exchange do not work together in real time.
 In fact, either receiving end may be completely unaware of who exactly they are interacting with.

 These two forms of data transmission can be easy to understand in terms of human communications, but it's significantly more difficult for architects and developers to apply them in software design.
 And while the basic principles guide the execution of program code, the amount of time it takes for these software-based communications to transmit can often be measured in milliseconds.

 Applications generate messages in the form of calls to functions, services and APIs.
-The way that an architect designs these communications affects the application's performance, resource consumption and ability to execute tasks.
-Synchronous vs. asynchronous methods each have potential benefits and drawbacks, but the method you choose depends on an application's purpose.
+The way an architect designs these communications affects the application's performance, resource consumption and ability to execute tasks.

 When a software component communicates synchronously, it sits idle until it receives a call, response, value or other data transfer.
 For example, synchronous execution occurs during online shopping.
 A user decides to purchase a product, and the system generates a query to determine if inventory is available.
 The app waits for a response before starting the checkout process.
 This synchronous design prevents mismatches between inventory and sales.

 Coherence around inter-service communication is one of the challenges in a distributed architecture like microservices.
-To deal with that challenge, learn the variations, complexities and possible approaches while conceptualizing the architecture.
+There are a few approaches to deal with that challenge.

 Communications between services in a microservices architecture can be: